 SSH, or secure shell, is a network protocol used for secure network communications and remote command execution.
 Common use cases for SSH include: controlling computers remotely and securing network services.
 A great example of securing other services is the SFTP protocol which uses SSH to securely connect to a server and FTP to transfer the files.
 Continue reading “What is SSH?”

 VNC is short for ‘Virtual Network Computing’.
 It’s a simple method for sharing a graphical desktop environment.
 For example, if you install VNC on your hosted server, you could connect to its graphical desktop environment remotely.

 - These instructions are intended for configuring a TightVNC VNC Server to Use an SSH Tunnel on a single Ubuntu 14.04 LTS node.

 - I’ll be working from a Liquid Web Core Managed Ubuntu 14.04 LTS server, and I’ll be logged in as a non-root user, but with sudo access.
 For information on giving a user sudo access visit our page on How to Add a User and Grant Root Privileges on Ubuntu 14.04.

-- If you don’t already have a desktop environment installed on your server, than you can follow our tutorial on: How to Install the Xfce Desktop Environment on Ubuntu 14.04 LTS.
-If you don’t already have a TightVNC VNC Server then you can follow our tutorial on: How to Install VNC Server on Ubuntu 14.04 LTS.
+- If you don’t already have a desktop environment installed on your server then you can follow our tutorial on How to Install the Xfce Desktop Environment on Ubuntu 14.04 LTS.
+If you don’t already have a TightVNC VNC Server then you can follow our tutorial on How to Install VNC Server on Ubuntu 14.04 LTS.